INL/clariah-fcs-endpoints/README.md

 ## Quick start

-Call 'mvn war:war' to create a war file.
+Call 'mvn package' and 'mvn war:war' to create a war file; deploy it, and start the aggregator to test.

-There are lots configurations to change if you want to use it with your own service.
+Configuration is described below.

 ### Running with the aggregator (rekenserver only)

-start conf/start_aggregator.sh and browse to http://localhost:4019/aggregator.sh
+start conf/start_aggregator.sh and browse to http://localhost:4019/Aggregator

 ## Endpoint implementations